Automaticity of non-positively curved $k$-fold triangle groups: Cone types of -fold triangle groups

 \section{Cone types of $k$-fold triangle groups}

 In this section, we use Lemma \ref{catacomb} to show the finiteness of cone types for non-positively curved $k$-fold triangle groups.
-For this purpose, we introduce some additional notions, used to better understand and work with the local and global structures of $X$.\\
+For this purpose, we introduce some additional notions, used to better understand and work with the local and global structures of $X$.

 Take $d_e:X^{(2)}\to\mathbb{Z}_{\geq0}$ to be the function on the faces of $X$ induced by the length function on $G$, i.e. distance from the vertex $e$ in $\Cay(G,S)$ (in $X$ this is the distance from a base face).
 Similarly to $L^*(x)$ defined in Section 3.1, we can define $\mathcal{L}^*(x)$ to be the directed graph on the same set of vertices as $L^*(x)$, where $e=(t_1,t_2)$ is an edge from $t_1\in X^{(2)}$ to $t_2\in X^{(2)}$ if $d_e(t_2)=d_e(t_1)+1$.
-The map $i$ sends $L^*(x)\subset \Cay(G,S)$ to $i(L^*(x))\subset i(\Cay(G,S))\subset X$.\\
+The map $i$ sends $L^*(x)\subset \Cay(G,S)$ to $i(L^*(x))\subset i(\Cay(G,S))\subset X$.

-Similarly, for $A\subseteq X^{(0)}$, denote by $\mathcal{L}^*(A)=\bigcup_{x\in A}\mathcal{L}^*(x)$.\\ \begin{defn} We say that a triangle $t\in X^{(2)}$ at $v\in X^{(0)}$ is \textit{minimal} if $d_e(t)\leq d_e(t')$ for every other triangle $t'\in X^{(2)}$ containing $v$. \end{defn} \begin{rmk} As triangles $t\in X^{(2)}$ at $v\in X^{(0)}$ can be identified with vertices of $L^*(v)$ (or equivalently vertices of $\mathcal{L}^*(v)$) we can also talk about \emph{minimal vertices} of $L^*(v)$, respectively $\mathcal{L}^*(v)$. \end{rmk}
+Similarly, for $A\subseteq X^{(0)}$, denote by $\mathcal{L}^*(A)=\bigcup_{x\in A}\mathcal{L}^*(x)$. \begin{defn} We say that a triangle $t\in X^{(2)}$ at $v\in X^{(0)}$ is \textit{minimal} if $d_e(t)\leq d_e(t')$ for every other triangle $t'\in X^{(2)}$ containing $v$. \end{defn} \begin{rmk} As triangles $t\in X^{(2)}$ at $v\in X^{(0)}$ can be identified with vertices of $L^*(v)$ (or equivalently vertices of $\mathcal{L}^*(v)$) we can also talk about \emph{minimal vertices} of $L^*(v)$, respectively $\mathcal{L}^*(v)$. \end{rmk}

-We are now ready to state some corollaries of Lemma \ref{catacomb} which elaborate on the interplay between the metric and combinatorial structure of $G$:

-\begin{lemma} A $\cat(0)$ geodesic in $X$ between a point $p_e$ in the base face $e$ and a vertex $v\in X^{(0)}$ approaches $v$ from a minimal triangle at $v$.
+We are now ready to state some corollaries of Lemma \ref{catacomb} which elaborate on the interplay between the metric and combinatorial structure of $G$: \begin{lemma} A $\cat(0)$ geodesic in $X$ between a point $p_e$ in the base face $e$ and a vertex $v\in X^{(0)}$ approaches $v$ from a minimal triangle at $v$.
 (In other words, the geodesic intersects a minimal triangle at more than just a vertex $v$.)
 Moreover, if there are more minimal triangles at $v$, they are all adjacent. \end{lemma}

 \begin{proof} Let $\gamma$ be the $\cat(0)$ geodesic in $X$ between a point $p_e$ in the base face $e$ and a vertex $v\in X^{(0)}$.
 Assume $\gamma$ approaches $v$ from a triangle $t$ in $X$.

 Suppose that $\gamma$ goes through the interior of $t$.
 Look at the $\epsilon$-ball around $v$ in $X$, $B(v,\epsilon)$.
 Take a point $p_{t'}\in B(v,\epsilon)\cap t',$ for some triangle $t'\neq t$ at $v$.
 Consider the $\cat(0)$ geodesic $\gamma_{t'}$ in $X$ between $p_e$ and $p_{t'}$.